savob/savobajic.ca/content/projects/personal/clock.md

 <figure>
 <img src="/images/clock-crystal-trials.jpg">
-<figcaption>Fig. 5 - Results of my trials of different passives around my crystal</figcaption>
+<figcaption>Results of my trials of different passives around my crystal</figcaption>
 </figure>

 In the end what turned out to be the cause of my issues is that the CD4060 did not have